Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages: Introduction

-Channel-universal coding for BCC had not been studied before \cite{hayashimatsumoto2011allerton}, and coding for BCC can be regarded as a special case of SMC.
-In Section \ref{s9} and \cite{hayashimatsumoto2011allerton} we consider SMC universal to channel, but its universality to the source, that is, the probability distributions of multiple secret messages, is not considered.
+Channel-universal coding for BCC had not been studied before \cite{hayashimatsumoto2011allerton}, and coding for BCC can be regarded as a special case of SMC while Muramatsu et al. \cite{Muramatsu} treat channel-universal coding for wire-tap channel independently of \cite{hayashimatsumoto2011allerton}.
+In Section \ref{s9} and \cite{hayashimatsumoto2011allerton} we consider SMC universal to channel, but its universality to the source is not considered.
 In Section \ref{s10} we give a coding for BCC universal to both channel and source.
 Its channel-universality is realized by the same principle as Section \ref{s9} and \cite{hayashimatsumoto2011allerton}.
-Section \ref{s10} is also enhancement of our earlier proceeding paper \cite{hayashimatsumoto2011allerton} toward another direction different from Section \ref{s9}.
+The exponent given in Section \ref{s9} is also greater than that given in our earlier proceeding paper \cite{hayashimatsumoto2011allerton}.